Master of Technical and Professional Communication (MTPC)

 - Gather documents for your portfolio.

 - Have your Graduation Check performed before the end of the semester and register for graduation.
 The form is listed under Forms and Policies on the Graduate School website.
-The name is GAAAP (Graduate Application and Approval Process).
+The name is Graduation Application on My Academics tab in AU Access.
 This form must be completed by the day of graduation the semester before you intend to graduate.

 - Before the end of the semester: Meet with the chair of your advisory committee to discuss your portfolio and decide on the documents to be included, as well as your overall approach to the portfolio and presentation.